gtk-rs/gtk4-rs/book/src/gobject_properties.md

 ```

 The `properties` method describes our set of properties.
-We only want a single one, so we give it a name ("number"), describe its type, range and default value.
+We only want a single one, so we give it a name, describe its type, range and default value.
 We also declare that the property can be read and be written to.
-With `set_property` the underlying value can be changed.
-It also emits the corresponding "notify" signal.
+`set_property` describes how the underlying values can be changed.
+It also emits the corresponding "notify" signals.
-With `get_property` the underlying value will be returned.
+`get_property` takes care of returning the underlying value when requested.

 Now, we have to make sure to modify `number` via `set_property` to assure that the "notify" signal gets emitted.